 Living the island life for Love

-Our mum in the spot light is South African Johlene Orton, who lives with her husband and two children in this popular vacation destination ~ but has it lived up to the idyllic island life they had hoped for?
+Our mum in the spotlight is South African Johlene Orton, who lives with her husband and two children in this popular vacation destination ~ but has it lived up to the idyllic island life they had hoped for?

-BG: How did a South African girl find herself living in Gran Canaria?
+OG: How did a South African girl find herself living in Gran Canaria?

 He was from Gran Canaria, part of the Canary Islands, Spain.
 My daughter Teagan was born in Cape Town where we lived together for two years, but we decided to move to Gran Canaria believing it would be better for us as a family and for the futures of our children.

-BG: What were your first impressions when you arrived in Gran Canaria?
+OG: What were your first impressions when you arrived in Gran Canaria?